MicrosoftDocs/winui-api/microsoft.ui.xaml.controls.primitives/commandbarflyoutcommandbarautomationproperties_setcontroltype_1585198501.md

 public static void SetControlType (Windows.UI.Xaml.UIElement element, Windows.UI.Xaml.Automation.Peers.AutomationControlType value);
 -->

 ## -description

+Sets the control type for the specified object.

 ## -parameters

 ### -param element

+The object to set the control type for.

 ### -param value

+The control type for the specified object.

 ## -remarks

 ## -see-also

 ## -examples